 Liquidators, Insolvency Practitioners and the Official Receiver are all under a duty to report unsuitable directors to the Secretary of State to recommend their disqualification and prevent them from acting as directors for a period of time.

 Upon such a recommendation being made, the Secretary of State usually writes to a director notifying them of their intended action.
 Following this, an Application can be issued at Court for disqualification.

 It is vitally important that a director acts quickly upon receipt of such correspondence from the Insolvency Service.
-We regularly assist in all stages of this type of matter.
+Our director disqualification solicitors regularly assist in all stages of this type of matter.
 Examples of how we can assist are as follows:-

 - Advising directors in respect of allegations being made against them and the likely disqualification (if any) they will likely face.

 - Devising a tailored strategy for directors to achieve the best possible outcome, whether it be defending the proceedings entirely or seeking a settlement in the form of an undertaking, resulting in a reduced disqualification period.